Shaaali/identity-apps/docs/guides/conditional-auth/sign-in-option-based-template.md

 ## How it works

-Shown below is the script of the device-based conditional authentication template.
+Shown below is the script of the sign-in-option-based conditional authentication template.

 ```js
 // This script will step up authentication and prompt TOTP in case when